Business owners have a complicated relationship with Google and Yelp. They value the public customer praise yet scorn the negative reviews.

 If your private or public response hasn’t helped, you can ask Yelp to remove it.
 But this is a DefCon1 response.
 Pick your battles carefully.
 Yelp is very reluctant to remove reviews.
 It will make low credibility reviews hard to find and not weigh them in your star rating, but removals are extremely rare.

-Officially, Yelp will only remove a review if it violates their Content Guidelines.
+Officially, Yelp will only remove a review if it violates its Content Guidelines.
 That includes harassing or derogatory comments, apparent conflicts of interest, releasing private information, and other similar types of content.
+Yelp’s ToS says they “may” remove such a review.
 But even then, they don’t commit to it.
-Yelp’s ToS says they “may” remove such a review.

 What If a Review Violates Yelp’s Content Guidelines?

 If you believe a review violates Yelp’s Content Guidelines: